SceneMaker/VisualSceneMaker/plugins/mindbotrobot/TestROSCommunication/README.md

 For this reason, it is necessary to install rosjava on the ROS-machine and compile a java project able to convert the `mindbot_msgs` custom packages into java classes.
 The create package is then manually copied as `lib/mindbot_msgs-0.0.0.jar`.

-Instructions on how to build such package are given later
+Instructions on how to build such package are given later.

 ## Running